ambaradan/rocksmarker/README.md

 sudo make install
 ```

+> [!NOTE]
-**NOTE:** Using the *git checkout stable* command to place *git* in the stable branch before cloning, ensures the use of the stable version 0.10.2 (recommended).
+> Using the *git checkout stable* command to place *git* in the stable branch before cloning, ensures the use of the stable version 0.10.2 (recommended).
 If omitted, the compilation will build the development branch 0.11.

 ## Installing Lua 5.1